The Japanese call this practice tsundoku, and it may provide lasting benefits

 “We tend to treat our knowledge as personal property to be protected and defended,” Taleb writes.
 “It is an ornament that allows us to rise in the pecking order.
 So this tendency to offend Eco’s library sensibility by focusing on the known is a human bias that extends to our mental operations.”

-These selves of unexplored ideas propel us to continue reading, continue learning, and never be comfortable that we know enough.
+These shelves of unexplored ideas propel us to continue reading, continue learning, and never be comfortable that we know enough.
 Jessica Stillman calls this realization intellectual humility.

 People who lack this intellectual humility — those without a yearning to acquire new books or visit their local library — may enjoy a sense of pride at having conquered their personal collection, but such a library provides all the use of a wall-mounted trophy.
 It becomes an “ego-booting appendage” for decoration alone.
 Not a living, growing resource we can learn from until we are 80 — and, if we are lucky, a few years beyond.